Blighted Ovum: What it Means if You Have This Type of Miscarriage

 When can I get pregnant again?

 For many women, what helps most with moving on from a miscarriage is getting pregnant again.
 Usually, there is no reason why you can’t try to get pregnant again right away after a miscarriage.
-Having a blighted ovum should not affect your chances of conceiving again in the future, and one study even found that for women who conceive within the first six months immediately after a miscarriage, there was a higher likelihood of a healthy, full-term pregnancy2.
+Having a blighted ovum should not affect your chances of conceiving again in the future, and one study even found that for women who conceive within the first six months immediately after a miscarriage, there was a higher likelihood of a healthy, full-term pregnancy[2.Effect of interpregnancy interval on outcomes of pregnancy after miscarriage: retrospective analysis of hospital episode statistics in Scotland].

-And in another study of women with early miscarriages, including blighted ovums, around 80 percent of them gave birth to a healthy baby within five years3.
+And in another study of women with early miscarriages, including blighted ovums, around 80 percent of them gave birth to a healthy baby within five years[3.Incidence of pregnancy after expectant, medical, or surgical management of spontaneous first trimester miscarriage: long term follow-up of miscarriage treatment (MIST) randomised controlled trial].
 If you have repeat early miscarriages, however, your doctor may recommend testing to make sure there isn’t an underlying issue contributing to the problem.